UOL-BADAL/GroupA_NetworkProject/README.md

-# GroupA_NetworkProject-CSCK541 Software Development in Practice March 2024 B
+# GroupA_NetworkProject-CSCK541 Software Development in Practice March 2024 B - University of Liverpool
 # About This Project: Client/Server Network System

 ## Overview